ShuaibShaban/code-challenge/grade-challenge/README.md

-# phase-1code-challenge Speed-detector
+# phase-1-codechallenge-gradechallenge

 # Description

-This test, awards points for every 5 km covered by a motorist/driver that is a point.
-The points do not have to exceed 12 points for if it does, the license that the motorist/the driver has gets suspended.
-For each and every 5km covered by a motorist/driver represents 1 point.
+This project asks a user to input a score for a subject and it grades the score according to the marks scored.

 # Getting Started
 In order for you to use the content on this repo ensure you have the following: